 With a rich bone broth that simmers for days, springy noodles, and meaty additions, Japanese ramen will cure what ails you.
 And Philly's got a full range of places to dig in: traditional slurp shops, fast-casual operations, and ramen specialists offering vegan versions.
-Some of Philadelphia’s essential ramen spots serve ramen exclusively, while others simply feature the soup somewhere on their menu.
+Some of Philadelphia’s best spots for ramen serve the soup exclusively, while others simply feature ramen somewhere on the menu.
 All of them are a wonderful way to fill up — and warm up — on a chilly day.Read More

 Where to Eat Ramen in Philly